The Sport of Cricket Explained with Pictures, Videos, and Plain English

-Did you know that the Sport of Cricket is realted to Baseball, in United States Cricket was played even before Baseball was invented.
+Did you know that the Sport of Cricket is related to Baseball, in United States Cricket was played even before Baseball was invented.
 We have made an effort to explain the sport of cricket in this simple to understand guide.
-Words are powerful way to communicate, pictures say a thousand words and with the technology evolving we have tried to incorporate videos which do a very good job in communicating the concepts in Cricket.
+Words are a powerful way to communicate, pictures say a thousand words and with the technology evolving we have tried to incorporate videos that do a very good job in communicating the concepts in Cricket.
 We have researched and compiled information from various credible sources to complete this guide.
 We hope you find this guide helpful, assimilative and learn a great deal about cricket from this resource.

 Cricket is one of the most and thrilling popular sports; it is played and enjoyed by millions throughout the world.
 Nothing is more exciting to watch than an evenly matched close contest of cricket.
 However despite this entertainment factor unfortunately the game of cricket is still not a common sport in many countries.
-Also due to complex rules it can be very difficult for a newbie to figure out what is actually going on in the game.
-This guide will explain the game of cricket in very simple yet interesting fashion.
+Also due to complex rules, it can be very difficult for a newbie to figure out what is actually going on in the game.
+This guide will explain the game of cricket in a very simple yet interesting fashion.

 A cricket match is played among two sides/teams of eleven players each.
 The purpose of the game is to defeat the opponent by scoring more runs.
 The team that scores more runs at the end of the match wins.
 Now let's dig a bit deep into the game itself.